Martin Harris (Latter Day Saints): Testimony to the Book of Mormon

 Although he was estranged from Mormon leaders for most of his life, Harris continued to testify to the truth of the Book of Mormon.
+His initial written testimony as one of the three witnesses, printed in the Book of Mormon, describes a physical experience.
+He then often describes seeing the plates using spiritual language, and finally returns to primarily using physical or natural terminology.

+Spiritual testimony

-Nevertheless, at least during the early years, Harris "seems to have repeatedly admitted the internal, subjective nature of his visionary experience."
+Primarily during the early years, Harris "seems to have repeatedly admitted the internal, subjective nature of his visionary experience."
 The foreman in the Palmyra printing office that produced the first Book of Mormon said that Harris "used to practice a good deal of his characteristic jargon and 'seeing with the spiritual eye,' and the like."
 John H. Gilbert, the typesetter for most of the book, said that he had asked Harris, "Martin, did you see those plates with your naked eyes?"
 According to Gilbert, Harris "looked down for an instant, raised his eyes up, and said, 'No, I saw them with a spiritual eye.'"
 Two other Palmyra residents said that Harris told them that he had seen the plates with "the eye of faith" or "spiritual eyes."

+In March 1838, disillusioned church members said that Harris had publicly denied that any of the Witnesses to the Book of Mormon had ever seen or handled the golden plates—although Harris had not been present when Whitmer and Cowdery first said they had viewed them—and they stated that Harris's recantation, made during a period of crisis in early Mormonism, induced five influential members, including three apostles, to leave the church.

-In 1838, Harris is said to have told an Ohio congregation that "he never saw the plates with his natural eyes, only in vision or imagination."
-A neighbor of Harris in Kirtland, Ohio, said that Harris "never claimed to have seen [the plates] with his natural eyes, only spiritual vision."
+In April 1838, Harris is reported by one disillusioned church member to have said publicly in Ohio that "he never saw the plates with his natural eyes, only in vision or imagination."
+A neighbor of Harris in Kirtland, Ohio, said decades later that Harris "never claimed to have seen [the plates] with his natural eyes, only spiritual vision."